JavaScript API reference

 BrevoConversations('updateIntegrationData', data)

-data — object containing an arbitrary number of properties, each property’s value must be a String, Number, Boolean or null.
+data — object containing any number of properties.
+Each property’s value must be a String, Number, Boolean, or null.

-Updates visitor’s info in Conversations’ right pane. null is used to remove properties:
+Updates the visitor’s info in the Conversations right pane.
+Use null to remove properties:

-If custom properties set in updateIntegrationData match existing contact attributes, they will be synced in your Contacts database.
-If not, they will be available in Conversations only.
+If custom properties set in updateIntegrationData match existing contact attributes, they sync with your Contacts database.
+Otherwise, they’re available in Conversations only.

 setLocale